thunderingtheworld/weather/README.md

 # Worldwide weather

-Get the weather news for any city in the world!
+Get the current weather for any city in the world!

 Powered by [WeatherAPI.com](https://www.weatherapi.com/).
 Icons from there too.